Laws and regulations for new food technologies

 Apply for certification

-To have your food product certified as organic or bio-dynamic and use the official mark or logo, you can apply to an organic certifying organisation approved by the Department of Agriculture, Water and the Environment.
+To have your food product certified as organic or bio-dynamic and use the official mark or logo, you can apply to an organic certifying organisation approved by the Department of Agriculture, Fisheries and Forestry.

 Not all certifying organisations offer bio-dynamic certification, which applies specific standards to soil health, nutrients and agricultural methods.